Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 as neither can have arguments, so they would make up the whole command line.

-If the command line matches neither keyword, the string is standardized to have specific spacing using a helper function called 'clean'.
-The function "clean" removes unnecessary whitespace from the user's input command line.
+If the command line matches neither keyword, the string is standardized to have specific spacing using a helper function called `clean()`.
+The function `clean()` removes unnecessary whitespace from the user's input command line.
-The first step in the function is to allocate memory for a new line string and set it to all zeroes using the 'memset' function.
-The next step is to define an array of characters called "whitespace" that includes the characters for space, tab, newline, carriage return, and vertical tab.
+First, the function allocates memory for a new line string and sets it to all null using `memset`.
+This string then goes through the original command and copies it, except changes multiple spaces between arguments to just one space and puts spaces around '>' and '>>', while removing spaces aroudn the '|' character.
+This is done to assist later parsingh Tere is an edgecase where `clean` fails; if the command line is the max length, but the '>' or '>>' symbols have no spaces around them, then command line overflows.

-However there is an edgecase where this fails; if the command line is at max length, but the '>' or '>>' symbols have no spaces around them,then command line overflows.This cleaned string is now parsed for the background job symbol; if it is at the end thenthe background job flag is set.
-However,while it is in the wrong position, then an error is returned.
+This cleaned string is now parsed for the background job symbol; if it is at the end then the background job flag is set.
+However, if it is in a different position, then an error is returned.

 Next, the parser splits the command line based on '|' to get each individual command in the pipeline separately.
 This split also checks to make sure there